 Category Archives: Metter GA

-South Metter National Register Historic District
+Metter Downtown Historic District, National Register of Historic Places

 Though I’d passed through Metter several times before, I had never really taken the time to explore it’s residential neighborhoods until yesterday.
 I was very impressed with not only the south side of Broad Street, known for several blocks on Kennedy, Rountree, Lewis, and Leroy Streets as the South Metter Historic District, but with houses on the north side of Broad Street, as well.
-Metter is a beautiful small town, filled with well-maintained examples of late-nineteenth and early-twentieth century arcchitecture.
-This charming home might well be my favorite!
+Metter is a beautiful small town, filled with well-maintained examples of late-nineteenth and early-twentieth century architecture.
+This charming home might well be my favorite.